jonlt/RestoreDatabase/README.md

 ![screenshot](screenshot.png)

+## Fields

+* `Selected File`: The .bak file to restore.
+* `Server`: The Sql server to restore the file on.
+* `User`: If provided, the username to user to login to the Sql server.
+* `Password`: If provided, the password to use to login to the Sql server.
+* `Database Name`: The name of the new database.
+* `Original Database Name`: If provided the name of the database in the .bak file, to restore.
+If nothing is provided the name of the file is used.
+* `Database file location`: The location of the .mdf files on the system that is running the database server.
+* `SQL`: The resulting Sql that is used to restore the database file.

+If no credentials are provided, `Integrated Security` is used (i.e. the user that is running the tool is used a credentials for the Sql server)

 ## Features:

 The main feature is to restore backups from .bak files.
 But the tool does a few other tings: